jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 The only real complexity above, is determining how many minutes to Walk versus how many to stretch again.
 That's not really the part to focus on, and I'm sure you can think of a better way than what I chose.

-The takeway here is that we've defined a set of instructions that will be executed in order.
-For example our main code would now look like:
+The takeway here is that we've defined an ordered executable  *routine*.

+For example our client code would now look like:

 ```kotlin
 class Main() {